Fall 2015 Enrollment

 Nationally ranked Online Program by U.S. News and World Report

-With so many opportunities for learning, leadership, and friendship, students refuse to limit themselves.
+With so many opportunities to learn and lead—and with so many friends to make—SHU students refuse to limit themselves.
 Some choose to organize the “film on the lawn” for Homecoming week.
-Some come to Coffeehouse gatherings or join full-on games of “Bongo Ball.”
+Some come to Coffeehouse gatherings or join the ever-popular, ever-rowdy games of “Bongo Ball.”
 Most do much more.
-Whether one chooses to help lead the Saints to victory as a Siena athlete, or to found an entirely new photography club, they value their experiences and the friends they make along the way.
+Whether they choose to help lead the Saints to victory as a Siena athlete or to found an entirely new photography club, an SHU student is sure to build friendships and go on adventures that they will value for the rest of their lives.

-Students also have the opportunity to apply for a scholarship to attend the annual Fanjeaux Seminar in France.
-This 16-day summer seminar is designed for students from the 18 Dominican colleges and universities in the U.S. Participants will spend 13 days in Fanjeaux in the south of France and three days in Paris.
-Weekday mornings are spent in seminars, and afternoons and weekends are spent on tours to places of historical and cultural significance.
-Students also have the opportunity to take a three-credit-hour course in medieval history.
+Other adventures abroad can take students to such locales as eastern Europe and the Italian coast.
+Students even have the opportunity to apply for a scholarship to attend the annual Fanjeaux Seminar in France.
+This 16-day summer seminar is exclusive to Siena Heights and the other Dominican colleges and universities in the U.S. Spending 13 days in Fanjeaux in the south of France and three days in Paris, students are exposed to a wealth of historically and culturally rich places.

-Each spring, Siena Heights presents a campus-wide Scholarship Symposium, where more than 180 students participate by sharing their senior presentations or research projects.
+Each spring, Siena Heights presents a campus-wide Scholarship Symposium at which more than 180 students participate by sharing their senior presentations or research projects.

 At Siena, effectiveness in the classroom means plenty of one-on-one interaction.
-The university’s small size allows professors to know students personally, acting as active participants in helping them reach their goals and aspirations.
-Faculty also share the benefit of their considerable accomplishments; Siena professors conduct scientific research, publish literature, and excel in their fields of expertise.
+The University’s small size allows professors to know students personally and act as active participants in helping them reach their goals and aspirations.
+Faculty also share the benefit of their own considerable accomplishments; Siena professors conduct scientific research, publish literature, and excel in their fields of expertise.

 Here are some recent accomplishments of Siena Heights faculty: